Ohio Court Records

 How to Expunge Criminal Records in Ohio

 In Ohio, the process of applying for criminal record expungement is generally similar to that of record sealing.
-Applicants typically obtain their rap sheets and expungement form at the clerk of courts' office where the conviction occurred.
+Applicants typically obtain their rap sheets and expungement forms at the clerk of courts' office where the conviction occurred.
 After completing the forms, applicants may file a motion for expungement to the court.
 The court sets the hearing date, where the proposal will be granted or rejected.
-If granted, the court clerk will notify the record custodians who will eventually destroy the records.
+If granted, the court clerk will notify the record custodians, who will eventually destroy the records.

 Do Sealed Records Show up in Ohio Background Checks?